JeremyRand/namecoin.org/docs/bitcoinj-name-lookups/index.md

 Change how `name_show` lookups are performed.
 The following algorithms are available:

-* `restheightapi`: **Don't use this, it's broken in the current version.** Looks up the height of the latest `name_anyupdate` operation for the name that has at least 12 confirmations by using a REST API (default URL is `https://namecoin.webbtc.com/name/heights/<name>.json?raw`), and retrieves that block over the P2P network.
+* `restheightapi`: **Only available on bleeding-edge branch.** Looks up the height of the latest `name_anyupdate` operation for the name that has at least 12 confirmations by using a REST API (default URL is `https://namecoin.webbtc.com/name/heights/<name>.json?raw`), and retrieves that block over the P2P network.
 This is usually fast, but if the name is part of a very large block, it can take a couple of seconds.
 It reveals to the REST API which name is being looked up, and it reveals to a P2P peer what the height of that name is.
 The REST API can hide recent `name_anyupdate` operations without being detected.
-* `restmerkleapi`: Looks up a merkle proof for the latest `name_anyupdate` operation for the name that has at least 12 confirmations by using a REST API (default URL is `https://namecoin.webbtc.com/name/<name>.json?history&with_height&with_rawtx&with_mrkl_branch&with_tx_idx&raw`).
+* `restmerkleapi`: Looks up a Merkle proof for the latest `name_anyupdate` operation for the name that has at least 12 confirmations by using a REST API (default URL is `https://namecoin.webbtc.com/name/<name>.json?history&with_height&with_rawtx&with_mrkl_branch&with_tx_idx&raw`).
 This is slower than `restheightapi` for most names, but it’s faster than `restheightapi` if the name is in a very large block.
 It reveals to the REST API which name is being looked up; it doesn’t reveal anything to the P2P network.
 The REST API can hide recent `name_anyupdate` operations without being detected.
-* `restmerkleapisingle`: **Unreliable in the current version.** Similar to `restmerkleapi`, but increases lookup speed by asking the REST API to only generate a merkle proof for the most recent `name_anyupdate` operation for the name (default URL is `https://namecoin.webbtc.com/name/<name>.json?with_height&with_rawtx&with_mrkl_branch&with_tx_idx&raw`).
+* `restmerkleapisingle`: **Unreliable in the current version.** Similar to `restmerkleapi`, but increases lookup speed by asking the REST API to only generate a Merkle proof for the most recent `name_anyupdate` operation for the name (default URL is `https://namecoin.webbtc.com/name/<name>.json?with_height&with_rawtx&with_mrkl_branch&with_tx_idx&raw`).
 Faster than `restmerkleapi`, but will return an error if the name’s most recent update has between 1 and 11 confirmations (inclusive).
 The REST API can hide recent `name_anyupdate` operations without being detected.
-* `leveldbtxcache`: **Only available on bleeding-edge branch.** Maintains a cache of all unexpired `name_anyupdate` operations, obtained by downloading full blocks (instead of just headers) for all blocks that are newer than 366 days old.
+* `leveldbtxcache`: Maintains a cache of all unexpired `name_anyupdate` operations, obtained by downloading full blocks (instead of just headers) for all blocks that are newer than 366 days old.
 Much, much faster lookups than the REST-API-based algos, and lookups don’t generate any network traffic (so lookup operations are as private as Namecoin Core).
 Initial syncup will take somewhat longer, and approximately 412 MB of extra storage will be used for the name database.
 It is not feasible for `name_anyupdate` operations to be hidden without detection, because full blocks are downloaded.
 There are known hypothetical attacks possible involving reorganizations deeper than 12 blocks; see the libdohj source code comments for details.

 ~~~
 --namelookup.latest.resturlprefix=<prefix>